sabirdvd/Topic-modeling-for-Arabic-Tweets-/README.md

 ```

 # Dataset
-The dataset is based on ArabGend dataset 2022 [1]
+The dataset is based on ArabGend dataset 2022 [1] 108053 tweets

 To clean and pre-process the dataset